mitssov88/LED-Music-Visualizer/README.md

-# led_strip_controller

-(This app is made for SE 101 final project.)

-led_strip_controller is a Flutter app that changes the presets of a LED light strip via bluetooth.
-The led strip itself is connected to an Arduino Uno board and the signal transimission between the board and the app is handled by a bluetooth module.
+# SE 101 Project- LED Music Visualizer + App

+Codebase for the LED Music Visualizer project, consisting of the flutter app and the Arduino code.
+The bluetooth-connected app provides an interface for the user to select from 3 presets and 12 colours for the LED strip to display.
+The reactive preset allows for the user to slect from 7 audio frequency bands for the LED strip to react to based on music connected via aux cord to the Arduino Uno.

+## Main Hardware Components

+- Arduino Uno
+- Sparkfun Spectrum Shield
+- Individually Adressable LED Strip
+- Bluetooth Module

+## Main Software Components

+- .ino Arduino code
+- Cross-platform Flutter controller app using the flutter_blue plugin (https://pub.dev/packages/flutter_blue)

-## Functionalities:
+## App Functionalities:

 - Change the brightness of the led strip
 - Change the pattern of the light
 - Change the frequencies of which the led strip responds to
 - Change the colour of the light

-## Contributors

-Ximing Yang, Hanan Au

-## Package used
+## Contributors:

-Flutter_Blue
+Uzair Ahmad, Dimitar Atanassov, Hanan Au, Jui Shah, Ximing Yang